Today, we’re going to address whether you should open a bank account in Gibraltar. The short answer is, maybe.

 And you should also expect to invest a portion of that deposit into the products offered by the bank.

 If you are unable to support the high deposit requirements and aren’t looking for private banking services, Gibraltar might not be a suitable option.
 Instead, you might want to consider opening an Isle of Man offshore bank account.
 Not only do banks in the Isle of Man cater to non-residents, expats, and digital nomads, but they accept lower deposit requirements, have lower fees, and accounts can be opened 100% remotely.

 Difficult to open if you’re from a “high-risk” country (Unlucky Passport Club)

 Gibraltar might be home to only 30,000 people but more than 70,000 individuals have bank accounts here.
 And 6,500 corporates and trusts have decided to open bank accounts in Gibraltar as well.

-Of all the individuals and corporates that bank in Gibraltar, 97% of them are residents of low and medium-low risk countries.
+Of all the individuals and corporations that bank in Gibraltar, 97% of them are residents of low and medium-low-risk countries.

 That means only 3% of the people and companies with bank accounts in Gibraltar are from medium and high-risk countries.
 THREE percent.

 Translation?
 You better be from a low-risk country or have serious money if you want to open an account.